ridedott/semantic-release-action/README.md

 ## Usage

 To start using the action, one needs to add a workflow file to a repository.
-For a quick start, see a simple example of a configuration file:
+For a quick start, see a simple example:

 ```yaml
 # .github/workflows/continuous-delivery.yaml